Follow the recent outages and downtime for REST API in the table below.

 Maintenance: 0 minutes

-REST API posts separate notifications for planned maintenance work.
-StatusGator will notify subscribers when REST API enters a pre-planned maintenance window, keeping you up to date.
+Zoom REST API posts separate notifications for planned maintenance work.
+StatusGator will notify subscribers when Zoom REST API enters a pre-planned maintenance window, keeping you up to date.

-Are you experiencing issues with REST API?
-Sign up to receive notifications when REST API publishes outages.
+Are you experiencing issues with Zoom REST API?
+Sign up to receive notifications when Zoom REST API publishes outages.

-Looking for recent downtime and outages of REST API?
+Looking for recent downtime and outages of Zoom REST API?

-Sign up for StatusGator and see all historical information about REST API outages and performance issues.
-Get free, instant notifications when REST API goes down.
+Sign up for StatusGator and see all historical information about Zoom REST API outages and performance issues.
+Get free, instant notifications when Zoom REST API goes down.